-The present chapter revisits the model formulations, i.e., problem definitions and governing equations, for a near-tip region of a fluid-driven fracture and penny-shaped hydraulic fracture.
+The present chapter revisits the model formulations, i.e., problem definitions and governing equations, for the near-tip region of a fluid-driven fracture and penny-shaped hydraulic fracture.
 One can call the formulations below as classic since they contain the most common assumptions faced in the literature.
-The subsequent chapters (3 - 5) will outline the main alterations in the considered formulations compared to the classic ones allowing us to describe the one or the other analysed fluid mechanics phenomenon.
+The subsequent chapters (3-5) will outline the main alterations in the considered formulations compared to the classic ones allowing us to describe the analysed fluid mechanics phenomenon.